youngshayan/Note-tool/README.md

 I'm sorry the app UI is so simple and basic I will try to improve that in the future.

-Hope you like the app I program.
+Hope you like the app.